If you've got questions, we have answers.

-Most monthly luncheons are around $20 for paid members, with some special occasions costing around $30.
+Most monthly luncheons are around $25 for paid members, $30 for quests, with some special occasions costing around $30-50.
 These costs always include a fabulous lunch and our program.
 Additional optional expenses include bar beverages and twice-yearly raffle tickets.

 Socials are either free or around the $10-20 range, depending on the event.
-Most include food and drinks in the cost.
+Most include food or drinks in the cost.

 Non-members or guests may attend our events, but often at a higher cost.
 SWC membership pays for itself very quickly!

 As for time commitment, this will vary depending on your willingness to participate.
 We hold monthly luncheons, which we ask all Active Members to attend.
-Beyond that, Active Members are only required to work shifts at our School Supply Sale (about 3 hours, once a year) and two shifts at Art in the Square (about 6 hours total, once a year).
+Beyond that, Active Members are only required to work two shifts at Art in the Square (about 6 hours total, once a year).
 However, if you become involved in a committee—and we hope that you do!—you can spend more time each week on a variety of activities.
 It’s entirely up to you, but we sincerely hope that our members become as passionate about our events and our community as their schedules will allow.